dcompute/styleguides/haml/README.md

 ## <a name='rails-helpers'>Rails Helpers</a>

-  - Use built-in Rails element helpers whenever possible:
+  - Use Rails' ActionView element helpers whenever possible:

     ```haml
     -# Good